AllianceCMS/AllianceCMS/README.md

 AllianceCMS is still under development, with new features added frequently.
 If you would like to get involved, please contact us at [contribute@alliancecms.com](mailto:contribute@alliancecms.com)

+If you are new to Github this article is a great introduction: [Contributing to Open Source on GitHub](https://guides.github.com/overviews/os-contributing/)

 Here are some areas that could use a contribution:

 * Graphic Design/Theme Creation